shejialuo/hexo-blog/source/_posts/CS149-Assignment4-Big-Graph-Processing-in-OpenMP.md

 ## Part 1

-Before we use OpenMP to parallelize the code.
+Before we use openMP to parallelize the code.
 We just first write the serial form.
 It is easy.

 ```c++
 void pageRank(Graph g, double* solution, double damping, double convergence) {